ai2cm/fv3gfs-wrapper/docs/usage.rst

 where the checkpoint state was retrieved.

 The remaining step for restarting from disk is to be able to write model states to/from disk.
-For this, we have :py:func:`fv3gfs.util.write_state` and :py:func:`fv3gfs.util.read_state`.
+For this, we have :py:func:`pace.util.write_state` and :py:func:`pace.util.read_state`.
 Consider a model script with a general structure as follows:

 .. code-block:: python

     from mpi4py import MPI
     import fv3gfs.wrapper
-    import fv3gfs.util
+    import pace.util
     import os

     fv3gfs.wrapper.initialize()